 Expert review written by the Kelley Blue Book vehicle review editorial team.

-The 2008 Land Rover Range Rover Sport offers the interior panache worthy of the Range Rover name, yet packages it in a vehicle that exudes a much more aggressive nature.
-If the price tag doesn’t discourage you from taking your prized possession off-road, in the dirt the Range Rover Sport can make the novice feel like a pro, and make living with the experienced off-roader simply unbearable.
+The 2010 Land Rover Range Rover Sport offers the interior panache worthy of the Range Rover name, yet packages it in a vehicle that exudes a much more aggressive nature.
+If the price tag doesn’t discourage you from taking your prized possession off-road, in the dirt the Range Rover Sport can make the novice feel like a pro.

 Though it shares the Range Rover’s name, the Sport model receives a unique dash and interior.
-The wide center console houses the navigation screen, audio and climate controls, as well as the controls for the Hill Descent feature, adjustable suspension and Terrain Response system.
+The wide center console houses the navigation screen, audio and climate controls, as well as the controls for the Hill Descent feature, adjustable suspension and Terrain Response System.
 Snug but comfortable seating offers good thigh support in the front bucket seats and roomy rear seat.
-The Sport is filled with so much technology that it requires a plethora of buttons and switches, and they are scattered over the dash, doors and steering wheel.
-The gauge lettering is small and difficult to read, and the black-lettered LCD readouts practically disappear when viewed through polarized lenses.
+Although Land Rover claims a 50-percent reduction in the number of switches, the Sport is filled with so much technology that it still requires a plethora of controls scattered over the dash, doors and steering wheel.
+The gauge lettering has been greatly improved this year, and the black-lettered LCD readouts that practically disappeared when viewed through polarized sunglasses are no more.

 The Range Rover Sport manages to combine Range Rover’s familiar cubist styling with a raked windscreen and a tapered roofline that makes the vehicle appear as if it is moving quickly, even when at rest.
 A two-piece rear liftgate allows easy access to the cargo area.
 The huge wheels and low-profile tires are visually stunning, yet quite adept off-road.
 The Supercharged model is distinguished by its bright mesh grille and side air intakes, as well as larger 20-inch wheels and tires.

 As big as it is, the Range Rover Sport’s phalanx of electronic stability, ride and suspension controls make it one very impressive performance vehicle.
-Acceleration is good with the HSE model, but we much prefer the rush (zero to 60 miles-per-hour in 7.2 seconds) that comes from the Supercharged 4.2-liter engine.
-The Dynamic Response system on the Supercharged model helps keep the vehicle level during sharp cornering.
+Acceleration is greatly improved this year thanks to the big boost in horsepower and torque provided by the new 5.0-liter V8.
+The real performer, however, is the all-new 510-horsepower supercharged engine, which can bolt to 60 miles per hour in under six seconds.
+The Dynamic Response System on the Supercharged model helps keep the vehicle level during sharp cornering.
 Off-road, the Range Rover Sport will astound you with its capabilities.
-The Terrain Response system adds an extra measure of confidence and Land Rover offers a number of off-road training and travel packages to help consumers understand the full benefits of its use.
+The Terrain Response System adds an extra measure of confidence and Land Rover offers a number of off-road training and travel packages to help consumers understand the full benefits of its use.

-The Land Rover Range Rover Sport HSE has a Manufacturer’s Suggested Retail Price (MSRP) starting around $58,500 and levels off around $70,000 with all options.
-The Supercharged model starts around $72,000, but includes more features and tops out fully-loaded around $78,000.
-With only an $8,000 difference between the two trims when fully equipped, the extra performance and racy good looks make the Supercharged model, strangely enough, the "value leader."
-Similar vehicles in this price range include the Porsche Cayenne Turbo and the BMW X5 4.8i.
-Resale value of the Sport is projected to be toward the top of this segment.
+The Land Rover Range Rover Sport HSE has a Manufacturer’s Suggested Retail Price (MSRP) starting around $60,000 and levels off just over $70,000 with all the options.
+The Supercharged model starts around $74,000, but includes more features, and tops out around $85,000.
+If you forego the adaptive cruise control and Diamond Turned wheel options, there really isn’t a drastic price difference between the two trims when fully equipped.
+Strangely enough, this fact makes the Supercharged model the "value leader."
+Similar vehicles in this price range include the Porsche Cayenne Turbo and the BMW X6 50i and the resale value of the Sport is projected to be slightly below both.

-The Ranger Rover Sport HSE is equipped with a naturally-aspirated 4.4-liter V8, six-speed ZF automatic transmission with CommandShift manual-shift mode, electronic air suspension, 19-inch alloy wheels, Dynamic Stability Control (DSC), Hill Descent Control (HDC), Terrain Response four-wheel-drive system, traction control, front side-impact airbags, side-curtain airbags, bi-xenon headlamps, fog lamps, eight-way power driver’s seat, dual-zone automatic climate control, park distance control, Bluetooth phone integration, harman/kardon LOGIC 7 stereo with six-disc MP3/CD audio and 14 speakers and DVD GPS navigation with voice recognition and seven-inch LCD view screen.
-The Supercharged model adds the Supercharged 4.2-liter V8, 20-inch alloy wheels, front and rear heated seats, four-channel Brembo anti-lock disc brakes (ABS), unique grille and side vent treatment and silver interior trim in place of wood.
+The Ranger Rover Sport HSE comes equipped with a naturally-aspirated 5.0-liter V8, six-speed ZF automatic transmission with CommandShift manual-shift mode, electronic air suspension, 19-inch alloy wheels, Dynamic Stability Control (DSC), Hill Descent Control (HDC), Terrain Response four-wheel-drive system, traction control, front side-impact airbags, side-curtain airbags, bi-xenon headlamps, push-button start, fog lamps, eight-way power driver’s seat, dual-zone automatic climate control, Park Aid, a rearview camera, Bluetooth phone integration, harman/kardon LOGIC7 stereo with six-disc MP3/CD audio and 14 speakers and hard-drive navigation with voice recognition and seven-inch LCD view screen.
+The Supercharged model adds the supercharged 5.0-liter V8, 20-inch alloy wheels, front and rear heated seats, four-channel Brembo anti-lock disc brakes (ABS), Adaptive Dynamics and Dynamic Response Suspension, steering wheel-mounted paddle shifters and premium perforated leather seats.

 Terrain Response SystemThis high-tech system includes five settings that optimize the traction and dynamic functions for the type of terrain selected.
 It’s a terrific concept that gives the driver a real sense of confidence when off-roading.Console CoolerThe electrically operated center console cooler can hold up to four eight-ounce plastic bottles and keeps them cool no matter what the outside temperature.